samuelgozlan/amplitude-dev-center/docs/data/sources/snowflake.md

 #### Prerequisites and considerations

-1. If a data source is represented as a complex SQL SELECT statement (for instance, with a JOIN clause is), create a VIEW in your Snowflake account that wraps the data source to use it with a change-based import strategy.
+1. If a data source is represented as a complex SQL SELECT statement (for instance, with a JOIN clause), create a VIEW in your Snowflake account that wraps the data source to use it with a change-based import strategy.

 2. Enable change tracking for the source table or view.
-See[Enabling Change Tracking on Views and Underlying Tables Snowflake](https://docs.snowflake.com/en/user-guide/streams-manage.html#label-enabling-change-tracking-views) for more information.
+See [Enabling Change Tracking on Views and Underlying Tables Snowflake](https://docs.snowflake.com/en/user-guide/streams-manage.html#label-enabling-change-tracking-views) for more information.

 3. `DATA_RETENTION_TIME_IN_DAYS` must be greater than or equal to `1`, but Amplitude recommends at least `7` days.
 Otherwise, the change-based import fails.
 For more details, see [Time Travel](https://docs.snowflake.com/en/user-guide/data-time-travel) in Snowflake's documentation.